Shinzo Abe: Whaling

-Retirement
+Resignation

 Abe's colitis relapsed in June 2020 and resulted in his health deteriorating through the summer.
 Following several hospital visits, Abe announced on 28 August 2020 that he intended to retire as prime minister, citing his inability to carry out the duties of the office while seeking treatment for his condition.
 During the press conference announcing his retirement, Abe indicated that he would remain in office until a successor was chosen by the LDP, but declined to endorse any specific successor.
 Abe expressed regret at being unable to fully accomplish his policy goals due to his early retirement.
-Yoshihide Suga was elected as his successor by the LDP on 14 September 2020 and took office as prime minister on 16 September.
+Chief cabinet secretary Yoshihide Suga was elected as his successor by the LDP on 14 September 2020 and took office as prime minister on 16 September.
+In retirement, Abe was not as active as before.
+He continued to give interviews sporadically, such as the career retrospective on 19 July 2021, he gave to H.R.
+McMaster of the Hoover Institute.

 Assassination

-On 8 July 2022 around 11:30 JST, Abe was shot while delivering a campaign speech at Yamato-Saidaiji Station, Nara.
+On 8 July 2022, at around 11:30 JST, Abe was shot and mortally wounded while he was delivering a campaign speech at the Yamato-Saidaiji Station, Nara.
 He was supporting fellow LDP party member Kei Satō for the House of Councillors election.

-The assassin approached Abe from behind and fired two shots using a homemade firearm.
-The first shot missed and prompted Abe to turn around, at which point a second shot was fired, hitting Abe in the neck and chest area.
-He was fatally struck in the heart.
+The assassin approached Abe from behind and fired two shots using an improvised firearm.
+The first shot missed and prompted Abe to turn around, at which point a second shot was fired, hitting Abe in the right front of the neck and the left upper arm.
+He was fatally struck in an artery near the heart.